kedro-org/kedro/docs/source/extend_kedro/create_kedro_starters.md

 To review an example Kedro starter, clone [`pandas-iris`](https://github.com/kedro-org/kedro-starters/tree/main/pandas-iris) from Github.

-When you create an Iris dataset example project by calling `kedro new`, you supply three configuration variables as the documentation in [Create a new project](../get_started/new_project.md) describes.
-These variables are `project_name`, `repo_name` and `python_package` and they are supplied interactively or by means of a configuration file.
+When you create an Iris dataset example project by calling `kedro new`, you supply configuration variables as the documentation in [Create a new project](../get_started/new_project.md) describes.
+When you go through the interactive flow you must supply the `project_name` variable, which is then used to generate the `repo_name` and `python_package` variables.
+If you use a configuration file, you must supply all three variables in the file.
 You can see how these variables are used by inspecting the template:

 **project_name**